|Nutrition Facts (per serving)|

 Gather the ingredients.
 Preheat warming drawer or preheat oven to 200 F.

 Season the veal cutlets with salt and pepper.

 Heat the olive oil in a large skillet over medium-high heat.

 Cook veal in batches, turning once until browned and cooked through—about 4 to 5 minutes total.

-Remove the veal from pan and arrange the cutlets on an oven-safe platter and put in the warming drawer or 200 F oven to keep warm.
+Remove the veal from the pan, arrange the cutlets on an oven-safe platter, and put in the warming drawer or 200 F oven to keep warm.

 Place the skillet back over medium heat and melt the butter.
 Add the mushrooms and cook, stirring, until they are tender and browned—about 5 minutes.